 There are a number of ways to correct it.
-Yuri Marmerstein once said, you could do it by…
+You could do it by…

-- Digging palms into the floor first, then bending the elbows, piking the hips, planching the shoulders, or any combination of the above.
+- Digging palms into the floor first, then bending the elbows, piking the hips, planching the shoulders (aka leaning the shoulders forward), or any combination of the above.